diffix/reference/README.md

 {
   "query": "SELECT ...",
   "database": "test-db.sqlite",
+  "anonymization_parameters": {
     "aid_columns": ["aid1"],
-  "seed": 1
+    "seed": 1,
+    "low_count_filter": {
+      "threshold": 5.0,
+      "std_dev": 2.0
     }
+  }
+}
 ```

+- The `query` field is required and should specify the SQL query to be executed
 - The `database` field is required and is the name of a database that has been previously uploaded and that should be used
-- The `aid_columns` is an array.
-It is optional in the payload but required for `SELECT ...` queries.
-Currently only a single `AID` value is supported
+- The `aid_columns` parameter in the `anonymization_parameters` section is the only required anonymization parameter
-- The `seed` column is optional and determines the seed used with the PRNG for anonymization

 ### `/api/upload-db`